-Dues: Fees for the team average $250 which include entrance fees for races, gas for traveling, and equipment maintenance.
+Dues: Fees for the team average $250 along with US Rowing membership fee, entrance fees for races, gas for traveling, and equipment maintenance.

 Joining the Team: No experience is required to join, we will teach you all you need to know!
 We have a learn-to-row weekend usually the first weekend after classes begin in the fall.
 To sign up for the team, visit the NMU Crew booth during Orientation or Fall Fest.
-Additionally, you can email the President or Vice President to be put on the email list.
-During learn-to-row weekend we will conduct a swim test and take our boats out on the water so you can experience what it feels like to row.
+Additionally, you can email the crew team’s email address to be put on the email list.
+During the learn-to-row weekend, we will conduct a swim test and take our boats out on the water so you can experience what it feels like to row.
 Members are also required to have a student rec pass for fall and winter.